 At that time, the majority of recipes online called for a bar of fels naptha, washing soda, and Borax.
-The first time I made this original recipe, our clothes came out with chalky white spots.
+But there was one problem: our clothes came out with chalky white spots.

-The second time, I made a simple swap: liquid Dr. Bronner’s castile soap instead of the fels naptha soap bar.
-This time, the detergent worked just as good as Tide.
+So I made a simple swap: liquid Dr. Bronner’s castile soap instead of the fels naptha soap bar.
+With this one change, the detergent worked just as good as Tide.

 This recipe, made with simple ingredients, makes 1 gallon of homemade soap.